 - Work with a local charity where you offer a percentage of your profits to the charity if they promote to their donors.

-When you have a driving determination and a positive mind you can see the opportunities all around you.When you have a driving determination and a positive mind you can see the opportunities all… Click To Tweet
+When you have a driving determination and a positive mind you can see the opportunities all around you.When you have a driving determination and a positive mind you can see the opportunities all around you.
+Click To Tweet

 Of course it’s a lot quicker and easier to just get someone else to tell you exactly what to do, step-by-step.
 That’s what we’re here for.